thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 This behavior gives rise to our second feature: shadowing.

 Introducing a new scope lets us redefine a previously defined name.
-If we reimagine our code example as:
+Imagine our previous code example was:

 ```rs
 let y = 2;